devRjj/ngLazy2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## git Practice

+This was done to check if the branch created with the help of cli is working or not.
+The Branch created using cli with the help of git checkout -b <branch_name> .

+As I have modified this readme.md file.
+So, until I add those modified file to the git repo it will show a M text in yellow color until I push it to the repository.